 It was such a lovely afternoon, although I was so busy chatting I didn’t even get a chance to make anything!
 Luckily, there was A LOT of left over craft supplies!
 After the girls raided the box, we donated all the crepe paper to Olive’s school, the rest we sold on for donations and I can now confirm that everything is gone (OK I lie there’s still 200 odd stone hearts 💜) I rounded the donations up to the nearest pound making the total raised £111 thank you everyone who supported with money, raffle prizes, cake and your time.
 Massive thank you also to West Moors Guide Hall who waived the room hire fee.

 ✅ 38.
-Walk on FIRE 🔥 : 17th November 2018 Since I added this to my list (although Daddy Moo suggested Fire Eating! this is my tamer version!) local event were popping up all over the place!
+Walk on FIRE 🔥: 17th November 2018 Since I added this to my list (although Daddy Moo suggested Fire Eating! this is my tamer version!) local events were popping up all over the place!

 CRAZY!
 Well, I did it not once but three times I marched over those hot coals.
 You literally have no time to think about it and just have to go!
 It’s a mind over matter scenario.
 Then you get to walk three and you find yourself wondering if you are able to do a third without hurting yourself, you can’t get cocky or complacent.
 BECAUSE you are walking on hot coals and blisters did happen.
 Thankfully my tootsies were toasty not burnt!
 I raised £102 in total and the event raised an extraordinary £4457.24 for Diverse Abilities.
 Just amazing. 🔥🔥

-39. Go to the Races : Pre-children I had a bit of a stint working in at the Greyhound Racing Poole taking bets.
+39. Go to the Races: Pre-children I had a bit of a stint working at the Greyhound Racing Poole taking bets.
 I loved the buzz and excitement working there.
 I’ve never been to see any horse racing and would very much love to do #40before40

 I’m really looking forward to the challenges, learning new skills, and spending time with special people in my life.
 If you are a brand, charity, or small business that is able to help me achieve my list in any way then please do let me know.
 Thank you so much for all your continued #40before40 support!